 While English is the official language of Walt Disney World, it does not mean you have to be fluent to have a great time.
 There are thousands of international guests visiting Walt Disney World every day.

-Maps are available at Guest Services, and usually at the park entrance, in Spanish, French, German, Portuguese and Japanese.
+Maps are available in Spanish, French, German, Portuguese, and Japanese.
 The majority of restaurants will also have menus in different languages available.

-Many cast members speak more than 1 language.
-Those who are bilingual have a tag on their badge to indicate what languages they speak.
-However, it worth noting that many international cast members are not currently working at the resort.
+Many cast members speak more than one language.
+Bilingual people have a tag on their badge to indicate what languages they speak.

 Ricoh Business Centers

 There are business centers inside the conference centers of Disney Convention Hotels.
-You do not have to be a guest of the resort to use facilities and services include computers, photocopying, posting, and other office services.
+You do not have to be a guest of the resort to use the facilities.
+Services include computers, photocopying, posting, and other office services.

 Rioch Business Centers are located at the following resorts: